 - A person suffering from acute disease, weakness should avoid Surya Namaskar

 - A person suffering from a backache, spinal injury, and neck pain also should Surya Namaskar

 - A person suffering from any other disease should practice under the able guidance and under a doctor’s advice.

 According to Yoga guru Sadashiv Nimbalkar, the practice of Surya Namaskar can have immense benefits.
-In his book titled Surya Namaskar, he narrates following benefits:
+In his book titled Surya Namaskar, he narrates the following benefits:

-- Improves tone of the muscles
+- Improves the tone of the muscles

 - Makes spine healthy and elastic, augment the efficiency of the organs

-- Increase flexibility of joints
+- Increase the flexibility of joints

 - The waist, back, and neck become healthy